Parmesan Potatoes

 • Preheat the oven to 425˚F. Using a small sharp knife, score the potatoes.
 Place the butter in an 9 x 13-inch baking dish and set in the oven for 5 minutes, until the butter is melted.

-• Remove the dish from the oven, add parmesan cheese and spices until well combined and they form a paste.
+• Remove the dish from the oven, add Parmesan cheese and spices until well combined and they form a paste.
 Spread with a spatula to coat the bottom of the pan with the paste.

 • Place the halved potatoes cut side down in the baking dish.
 Brush with the reserved melted butter on top.
 Bake until golden brown and crispy, about 35 minutes.